eikes/eikes_scaffolding/README.md

     rake eikes:templates:copy

-Once this has happened you can remove this gem again.
+Once this has happened you can remove this gem from your Gemfile again.